-If the prosecutor uses documents as evidence against you he must tell your lawyer before the trial.
-Your lawyer can tell the prosecutor that he does not agree with what the document says.
-Where a witness gives evidence against you, your lawyer can challenge the witness by asking him questions.
+If the prosecutor uses documents as evidence against you, he or she must tell your lawyer before the trial.
+Your lawyer can tell the prosecutor that he or she does not agree with what the document says.
+Where a witness gives evidence against you, your lawyer can challenge the witness by asking him or her questions.

 You have the right to produce evidence for your defence.
 The evidence might be documents or physical evidence.
 You can also ask witnesses to give evidence for you.

 Before the trial the prosecutor will gather information about your criminal record.
 This may include your previous convictions in another Member State.
 But the judge or the jury cannot be told about your criminal record until after the verdict has been given, unless you introduce it yourself, or make statements about character that your record contradicts.